Trebuchet MS

-Trebuchet MS is a humanist sans-serif typeface that Vincent Connare designed for Microsoft Corporation in 1996.
+Trebuchet MS is a humanist sans-serif typeface that Vincent Connare designed for Microsoft in 1996.
 Trebuchet MS was the font used for the window titles in the Windows XP default theme, succeeding MS Sans Serif and Tahoma.
 Released free of charge by Microsoft as part of their core fonts for the Web package, it remained one of the most popular body text fonts on webpages as of 2009.

 Etymology

 Trebuchet MS is named after the trebuchet, a medieval siege engine.
 The name was inspired by a puzzle question that Connare heard at Microsoft headquarters: "Can you make a trebuchet that could launch a person from main campus to the new consumer campus about a mile away?
 Mathematically, is it possible and how?"
 Connare "thought that would be a great name for a font that launches words across the Internet".

 Distinguishing characteristics

 Connare said in 2011 that "inspiration came from many sources such as the motorway signage in America and sans serif typefaces like Akzidenz Grotesk and Alternate Gothic."
 Writing on Typophile in 2005 and also in his 1997 article on Trebuchet, he also noted that a goal was to provide a typeface that worked well onscreen while providing a contrast in texture to Verdana.